samuelbelko/blog/posts/BayesianOptimization.md

-@def title = "GSoC'23: Bayesian optimization in Julia"
+@def title = "GSoC'23: Bayesian Optimization in Julia"

-# GSoC'23: Bayesian optimization in Julia
+# GSoC'23: Bayesian Optimization in Julia

 *The following blog post is my final report for Google Summer of Code 2023.*